Chris-Richards3/MySQL-Project/README.md

 LIMIT 1;
 ```

+Relevancy - Gym owners would like to know who their most involved customers are, to keep them happy and make sure they spread the word about their gym.

 *Output:*

 ![alt text](https://github.com/Chris-Richards3/MySQL-Project/blob/main/Query%20Responses/8.png)

 **9. Number of customers holding different membership types in descending order**

-Relevancy: This allows the managers to see the most popular membership options and make decisions based on the numerical distribution.

 ```
 SELECT memTypeName, COUNT(memID)